Velká Lhota: Geography

 Velká Lhota is located about 11 km north of Vsetín and 35 km northeast of Zlín.
 It lies in the Hostýn-Vsetín Mountains.
 The highest point is the hill Vrchhůra at 692 m above sea level.
-The Bystřička Stream flows along the southern municipal border; the Bystřička Reservoir is built on it.
+The Bystřička Stream flows along the southern municipal border and the Bystřička Reservoir is built on it.
 The western part of the municipal territory lies in the Beskydy Protected Landscape Area.

 History

 The first written mention of Velká Lhota is from 1374, when it was part of the Krásno estate.
 From 1411 until the establishment of an independent municipality in 1848, the village belonged to the Rožnov estate.

 Transport

 There are no railways or major roads passing through the municipality.